When in doubt, do a book tag.

 Hinterlands and cowboys: a book with a western-esque setting

-Copperhead, Vol. 1 by Jay Faerder, illus. by Scott Godlewski
+Copperhead, Vol. 1 by Jay Faerber, illus. by Scott Godlewski

 This is a sci-fi, western-inspired comic book about a single mom who moves to a backwaters planet to serve as its sheriff.
 I’ve only read the first volume, but it’s pretty good and does good work laying the foundation for what I hope is a compelling story with complex characters.
 I didn’t like the illustrations much, but the story made me look past that to want more.